-Policy 48: COMMUNITY FACILIITIES & INFRASTRUCTURE REQUIREMENTS (Strategy Policy) The provision and protection of community facilities, infrastructure and services will be achieved as follows:
+Policy 53: COMMUNITY FACILIITIES & INFRASTRUCTURE REQUIREMENTS (Strategy Policy) The provision and protection of community facilities, infrastructure and services will be achieved as follows:

 - a) With new and extended facilities these will be permitted where they are well located to meet the community's needs and they are convenient to public transport, shops and other services where this is required to serve the needs of the user. - b) Development which would adversely affect the operation of a community facility, or results in its loss will not be permitted except where a suitable replacement or enhanced facility is to be made available or where it can be shown the facility is no longer required or is not commercially viable.
-When considering a new use for a redundant community facility an employment use or affordable housing will be prioritised (see also Policies 42, 43 and 45). - c) Planning permission will be granted for proposals that have made suitable arrangements for the improvement or provision of infrastructure, services and community facilities made necessary by the development.
+When considering a new use for a redundant community facility an employment use or affordable housing will be prioritised (see also Policies 44, 45 and 49). - c) Planning permission will be granted for proposals that have made suitable arrangements for the improvement or provision of infrastructure, services and community facilities made necessary by the development.
 Arrangements for provision or improvement to the required standard will be secured by planning conditions attached to a planning permission or in some case planning obligations.
 The Authority will seek to obtain benefits to contribute to dealing with the most acute areas of need for National Park communities.
+This will include consideration of affordable housing; recreational and amenity open space; sustainable transport facilities; educational facilities; community facilities (including libraries); public art; and biodiversity.